 Some evidence suggests that e-cigarette use is linked to alcohol use and other substance use, such as marijuana.
 And certain e-cigarette products can be used to deliver other drugs like marijuana.

 Some people have suggested that use of e-cigarettes by young people might "protect" them from using cigarettes.
 There is no evidence to support this claim.
 Some studies show that non-smoking youth who use e-cigarettes are more likely to try conventional cigarettes in the future than non-smoking youth who do not use e-cigarettes.
-And among high school students and young adults who use tobacco, more use both e-cigarettes and burned tobacco products than use e-cigarettes alone.
+And among high school students and young adults who use two or more tobacco products, a majority use both e-cigarettes and burned tobacco products.
 Burned tobacco products like cigarettes are responsible for the overwhelming majority of tobacco-related deaths and disease in the United States.

 The aerosol from e-cigarettes is not harmless.
 It can contain harmful and potentially harmful chemicals, including nicotine; ultrafine particles that can be inhaled deep into the lungs; flavoring such diacetyl, a chemical linked to a serious lung disease; volatile organic compounds such as benzene, which is found in car exhaust; and heavy metals, such as nickel, tin, and lead.
 Scientists are still working to understand more fully the health effects and harmful doses of e-cigarette contents when they are heated and turned into an aerosol, both for active users who inhale from a device and for those who are exposed to the aerosol secondhand.
 Another risk to consider involves defective e-cigarette batteries that have been known to cause fires and explosions, some of which have resulted in serious injuries.
 Most of the explosions happened when the e-cigarette batteries were being charged.